Test in a live environment

 In this approach, the string representation of objects can be tailored to specific formats, facilitating a more controlled and visually appealing output.
 The interpolated string includes variables directly, providing a cleaner syntax.

-IronPDF is a C# library that facilitates the creation, reading, and manipulation of PDF documents.
+IronPDF is a C# library that facilitates the creation of PDF documents using HTML, extracting text from PDF files, and revision and history management in PDFs.
 It provides developers with a comprehensive set of tools to generate, modify, and render PDF files within their C# applications.
 With IronPDF, developers can create sophisticated and visually appealing PDF documents tailored to their specific requirements.

 Install-Package IronPdf